Steven Talbert, PhD, RN, is the director of the nursing PhD program and a clinical assistant professor at the UCF College of Nursing.

 He was principal investigator on a National Institute of General Medical Sciences funded study evaluating Computer Assisted Trauma Triage (CATT) to improve clinical decision-making and system performance in time-critical clinical decisions.
 The study evaluated five artificial intelligence techniques to predict which acutely injured patients are most likely to benefit from specialized trauma center resources.
 The study found that different techniques accurately predicted outcomes for different patient subgroups, and support opportunities for further exploration of incorporating technology into the triage process to improve decision-making in trauma and other time-sensitive, complex situations.

-Currently, Talbert is a co-investigator on a $2.3 million National Institutes of Health study focused on airway management of mechanically ventilated patients to prevent complications.
+Most recently, Talbert served as co-investigator on a $2.3 million National Institutes of Health study focused on airway management of mechanically ventilated patients to prevent complications.
 Dedicated to educating future nurses and nurse researchers, Talbert spends much of his time helping clinicians and students design research, collect and manage data, and analyze data.

 Talbert earned his BSN from Tennessee Technological University, MSN specializing in adult health and trauma from the University of Alabama Birmingham, and PhD in adult health from the University of Kentucky.